 Milford Sound is one of the must-see places in New Zealand, according to anyone who has ever heard of New Zealand.
 After coming off the Routeburn Track, I hopped on a bus to Milford Sound.
 The standard sound exploration is via boat cruise.
 I wanted something different; I wanted to work for my experience, so I booked a trip with Rosco’s Milford Kayaks for the Stirling Sunriser trip.
 I was going to kayak under a waterfall!

-Gloom and doom settled upon the Lake Mackenzie Hut overnight.
+Gloom and doom settled upon our second shelter on the Routeburn Track, the Lake Mackenzie Hut, overnight.
 AJ and I woke up in our bunks to dreary skies and a slow, steady drizzle.
 We were on a time crunch to catch our bus to Milford Sound; breakfast was fast and we hit the track.